EzeChinedumUchenna/Reverse-IP-Server-Project/README.md

-# CI/CD Pipeline with Jenkins, SonarQube, Docker, ArgoCD, Azure container registry, gmail, Helm and Azure Kubernetes Service (AKS)
+# CI/CD Pipeline with Jenkins, SonarQube, Docker, ArgoCD, Docker Hub, gmail, and Azure Kubernetes Service (AKS)

 This repository explains a comprehensive Continuous Integration/Continuous Deployment (CI/CD) pipeline using Jenkins, SonarQube, Docker, Azure Container Registry, Argo CD, and Kubernetes.
 Below is a detailed explanation of each step in the workflow, accompanied by a visual diagram.